 By 1960, Disneyland had five years of success under its belt, and Knott's Berry Farm - long successful in its own right - began to borrow a few pages from the other Walter's playbook.
 For instance, Knott's added highly themed rides, like the Calico Mine Train.

-But how could they create popular characters that appealed to the public like Disneyland's mascot, Mickey Mouse?
+But Russell Knott -- son of Walter Knott -- wondered how they could they create popular characters that appealed to the public in the same way as Disneyland's mascot, Mickey Mouse?
 Knott's first attempt at a friendly cartoon host came in the form of Whittles, a happy, scruffy, stubby old miner.

-Whittles was the creation of young Laguna Beach artist Pete Winter, a former Air Force jet pilot who had also drawn for Dell comics and for a syndicated comic strip called The Toodles.
+Whittles was designed by young Laguna Beach artist Pete Winter, a former Air Force jet pilot who had also drawn for Dell comics and for a syndicated comic strip called The Toodles.
 Whittles made his first appearance (along with his trusty burro) in the pages of Howdy Partner, a handbook for Knott's employees.

 Soon, Whittles migrated to other park ephemera, including ticket books, maps, and brochures given out to guests.
 It seems he was met with a pretty positive reaction.
 For over a decade he appeared only in two-dimensional form, pointing at important bits of text and making various welcoming gestures.